Though he was skinny like me, my dad’s nickname was Chubby. He was plump as a kid (like me), and the “Chubby” nickname stuck for the rest of his life.

 If he fell short of five reach-outs one day, he’d make it up the next.
 Chubby’s reach-outs were genuine (I heard him make hundreds of calls, and saw many of his notes).
 He didn’t praise or show appreciation he didn’t mean.

 Chubby was smart, realizing that these five reach-outs each day would likely come back to benefit him.
 He believed that making someone feel good (genuinely), and benefiting from it was a win-win for both.

 Chubby’s five reach-outs a day were not a substitute for him doing and saying nice things with no motive in mind.
 Instead, they were a complement to what we all hopefully do naturally as good hearted, caring people.

 Over the years I witnessed the outpouring of goodwill and reciprocity emanating from Chubby’s five reach-outs a day.
 It was the best ROI of anything I’ve ever seen anyone do… and it made people feel good too.

 In high school I desperately wanted to be a starter (and star) on the basketball team.
 The “Big O” (Oscar Robertson) was my hero.
 So I went out for the team, barely made it, and then rode the bench all season.

-I practiced harder and longer than any player on the team.
-No kidding.
-But I didn’t have big hands, so I couldn’t dribble, shoot, or pass as well as the kids who could palm the ball.
+I practiced harder and longer than any player on the team, but I didn’t have big hands so I couldn’t dribble, shoot, or pass as well as the kids who could palm the ball.
 That was one of the most frustrating years of my life.
-I had a dream, worked like a demon to achieve it, but lacked the God given attributes to realize it.
+I had a dream, worked like a dog to achieve it, but lacked the God given attributes to realize it.